Hardware Integration

 .enableReassembly()

-.preferHardwareOffload(true); // Fallback to software if unavailable
+.preferHardwareOffload(true); // Automatic fallback to software

 Backend-Specific Offloads